alexj-lee/testblog/src/routes/content/docker-singularity.md

 ```

 An important note is that the Docker images actually located in `/var/lib/docker/images`  by default, but
-accessing the actual files themselves can be sort of complex (in case you might want to send someone else a Docker image).
+accessing the actual files themselves can be sort of complex--although is possible by transmitting a `.tar` file (ex: `docker save -o pytorch.tar pytorch/pytorch` and `docker load --input pytorch.tar` | `docker load < pytorch.tar`).
 In general if you want to try to send Docker images from one computer to another you might prefer to use a Singularity image, or to transmit the
 Dockerfile, or the "recipe" to build a Docker image (more on that later).